Jesse Lingard planning move to Italy as fans rejoice

 Many United fans have lost faith in Lingard and it has appeared recently that manager Ole Gunnar Solskjaer shares their concerns.

-Solskjaer was filmed appearing to shout ‘‘Jesse.
-One more time and you’re f—— off’ in a January Carabao Cup match against Man City.
+Solskjaer was filmed appearing to shout ‘Jesse.
+One more time and you’re f£#(ing off’ in a January Carabao Cup match against Man City.

 In February the boss told MUTV that Lingard’s standard has to improve.